Engineering Fitter Apprenticeship Level 3

 Entry requirements

 To start the course you must be employed in a relevant role for a minimum of 30 hours per week.
-You should have as a minimum 5 GCSEs or equivalent at grade 4 or above, including GCSE Maths (higher) at grade 5 or above, GCSE English grade 4 or above, and also a science or technical subject at grade 4 or above.
+You should have as a minimum 5 GCSEs or equivalent at grade 4 or above, including GCSE Higher Maths at grade 5 or above and English and science or technical subject.

 What will I study?